Apple of Your Eye

 Hiker amid trees at Oak Glen Preserve in Yucaipa Southern California

-That fall feeling is definitely in the air and on display at the Oak Glen Preserve.
+That fall feeling is definitely on display at the Oak Glen Preserve.
 Located near Yucaipa in none other than Oak Glen, and surrounded by apple orchards, this 909-acre preserve offers a glimpse at the variety of habitats found throughout southern California.
-Seeing the colorful leaves in the trees is an added bonus during this time of year.
+Seeing the colorful leaves in the trees is an added bonus during autumn.

 sunflowers on a trail at Oak Glen Preserve near Yucaipa